geerc/www/gkapfham/_posts/2014-07-12-Schema-Testing.md

 The development of a database schema is a process open to flaws like any stage of application development.
-Its cornerstone nature to an application means that defects need to be found early in order to prevent knock-on effects to other parts of a project and the spiralling bug-fixing costs that may be incurred.
+Its cornerstone nature to an application means that defects need to be found early in order to prevent knock-on effects to other parts of an application and the spiralling bug-fixing costs that may be incurred.
 Examples of such flaws in database schemas include incomplete primary keys, incorrect foreign keys, and omissions of NOT NULL declarations.

 In this important area of testing for relational database schemas, there are many challenges that researchers and developers need to address.
 Some recent advances in this area have focused on automatically generating test data to exercise the constraints with the database schema and assessing the effectiveness of the generated data through the use of mutation analysis.

 The paper [Search-Based Testing of Relational Schema Integrity Constraints Across Multiple Database Management Systems]({{site.baseurl}}research/papers/Paper-ICST2013/) introduces a search-based technique for generating database table data with the intention of exercising the integrity constraints placed on table columns.
+The testing tool described in this paper, [SchemaAnalyst](http://schemaalayst.org/), can automatically generate data that will both satisfy and negate the constraints in the database schema.

 Of course, the process of automatically generating test data raises the question "well, how good is this data?"
 The paper [Efficient Mutation Analysis of Relational Database Structure Using Mutant Schemata and